rugwizangoga/Hotels-Co-App/README.md

 ### 6. Development Phases:

-- ** [ Phase 1: ] ** Create a foundational architecture, including routing, state management, and basic UI components.
+- **Phase 1:** Create a foundational architecture, including routing, state management, and basic UI components.
-- ** [ Phase 2: ] ** Develop core features and integrate them with the back-end, focusing on critical user functionalities.
+- **Phase 2:** Develop core features and integrate them with the back-end, focusing on critical user functionalities.
-- ** [ Phase 3: ] ** Implement advanced features, third-party integrations, and optimizations.
+- **Phase 3** Implement advanced features, third-party integrations, and optimizations.
 Conduct thorough testing and bug fixing at each phase.

 ### 7. Continuous Integration and Deployment: